Legacy Bridge

 $users = canvas('EntityManager')->findBy(User::class, ['active' => true]);

-Phase 2: Create New Features with Canvas
+Phase 2: Build New Features with Canvas

 class ApiController extends BaseController {